dotnet/Microsoft.Maui.Graphics.Controls/README.md

 * Have pixel-perfect drawn controls working on all the Xamarin.Forms supported platforms.
 * High performance and customization options controls.
 * In the short term, the goal is to have the controls for Xamarin.Forms, in the future they could reach Comet, .NET MAUI, etc.

+## Contributing

+As an experimental project, there are several active areas of development and we're looking for your feedback to help set the direction for this project.
+Please check it out and let us know any feedback you have on the project by logging issues in this repo.

+Thank you!

 ## Copyright and license